The History of SmartSim

 I'd like to feel I was playing a part in inspiring others to discover programming and the technology behind computing, by making it more accessible and fun.
 I feel programming has made me more creative and improved my problem solving skills, so there are real benefits to be gained from it.

-A year on, I am now studying for a BA in Computer Science at the University of Cambridge.
+Ashley later went on to study for a BA in Computer Science at the University of Cambridge, graduating in 2016.